• Invest

 • Step 4: Once the transfer is completed, your transferred shares will appear in your new Demat account.

-Numerous parties are involved transferring shares from one demat account to another to guarantee a seamless and safe process.
-They are:
+Several parties are involved in transferring shares from one demat account to another to ensure a smooth, secure, and efficient process.
+These parties include:

 There can be two types of share transfers.
 They are as follows.